When Love Feels Distant: What to Do If You Feel Invisible to Your Partner

 Relationships thrive when both partners stay emotionally curious.

-When Loneliness Lingers
+When Loneliness Lingers: Journal Reflection

 If you’ve tried to reconnect and still feel isolated, it may signal deeper incompatibility or emotional neglect.
 Ask yourself: